naama-alon/S-ACORD/README.md

 ### 1. Input Models

-- Open `main_run.py`.
+1. Open `main_run.py`.
-- Insert **two `.ply` models** that you want to evaluate or compare.
+2. Insert **two `.ply` models** that you want to evaluate or compare.
    - The input model paths are defined directly inside `main_run.py`.

-Due to file size limitations, example .ply models are not included in this repository.
+3. Example models are **not included** due to file size limitations.
-Two test models are provided via an external link:
+   - Two test models are available via an external link.
-After downloading, update the input paths in main_run.py accordingly.
+   - After downloading, update the input paths in `main_run.py` accordingly.

 ---

 ### 2. Configuration Files

 All algorithm parameters can be modified via the configuration files in the `run_me` directory:

-- `config_goIcp.py`
+- `config_goIcp.py` – Controls the Go-ICP alignment parameters.
-- `config_fmap.py`
+- `config_fmap.py` – Controls the functional map computation.
-- `config_analysis.py`
+- `config_analysis.py` – Controls analysis parameters and outputs.

-These files control the behavior of the pipeline (alignment, functional maps, and analysis).
-For a first run, the default configuration values are recommended.
+> For a first run, it is recommended to use the default configuration values.

 ---